SPOILT FOR CHOICE

 Parking: There is parking in Padstow however this does get very busy in the summer season.

-Dogs: Dogs are banned from St Georges Cove from Easter Day to October 1 however are permitted at Chidley Pumps, Chapel Bar, Harbour Cove and Hawkers Cove.
+Dogs: Dogs are banned from St Georges Cove from Easter Day to 1st October, however, they are permitted at Chapel Bar, Harbour Cove and Hawkers Cove.

 Just above the sandy beach is a giant natural blow hole, which is at least 80ft deep and is a great tourist attraction.
+Please be very careful when approaching the blow hole and keep a good distance from the edge.
 Trevone Bay is located between Padstow and Harlyn Bay.